perrycate/tldr/posts/deep-work.md

 Don't work alone

 Execute like a business/the 4 disciplines
+% this is basically "how to get started"

 1. Focus on the wildly important

+Identify a small number of ambitious outcomes to pursue in deepwork.
+"If you want to win the war for attention, don't try to say no to the trivial distractions you find on the information smorgasbord; try to say yes to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else."
+--David brooks
+Set ambitious projects with a tangible reward.

 2. Act on the lead measures

+Lag measures: describe the thing you're trying to improve
+ * eg customer satisfaction, or papers written per year
+ * The come too late to change the behavior - whatever caused this metric to be bad has already happened.

+Lead measure: measure the new behaviors that will drive success on the lag measures
+ * eg number of free samples given out
+ * Can directly increase it

+In other words, focus on the things you directly control in the immediate future For deep work: time spent in a state of deep work dedicated toward your wildly important goal

 3. Keep a compelling scoreboard

+ * physical artifact that displays current deep work hour count

 4. Create a cadence of accountability

+ * Do a weekly review planning for the workweek ahead.

 Be Lazy
 Downtime: